vhrdtech/hills/README.md

 * Data backup (database folder could be backed up though when server is stopped).
 * Not very well tested and wasn't yet used for a long time.
 * Authentication is not implemented, should only be used on a private network or through VPN.
+* Apart from indexing support there is not much in terms of queries and other relational database features.
 * Record borrows are not saved when server is stopped or a client application is closed.
   * If client is restarted and connects back - borrows are shared with the client.
   * If server is restarted while a client still holds records, it can continue editing without server knowing.